 Incorporate intermittent fasting to optimize your brain function!
 As far as mental clarity is concerned, I am going to show you how fasting can also open up your chakras and get you into the “goddess mindset”.
 This will mostly be mentioned in another section.
 Personally, as a writer, I have noticed that my best times to write are when I am fasting.

 5. Intermittent Fasting Benefit #5- Improved skin benefit

 Fasting can naturally help with wrinkles

-Improved skin elasticity has to be one of my favorite benefits of intermittent fasting for your health!
+Improved skin elasticity has to be one of my favorite intermittent fasting health benefits!
 What else could a goddess ask for?
 That’s right beautiful glowing skin and fewer wrinkles via a natural anti-aging regimen.
 Tired of Botox and expensive skin regimens?
 That’s right girl IF has you covered and may even save you some money.
 Wouldn’t it be wonderful to be able to naturally decrease the rate at which aging happens?
 I mean come on!

 How fasting slows down the aging process

 There are actual mechanisms in which fasting may actually lengthen life and slow down the aging process.
 It does this by autophagy up-regulation, improved stress resistance, and mitochondrial efficiency.
 These are among the cellular functions needed to hold off features associated with accelerated aging, such as free radical generation, excess caloric intake, chronic hyperglycemia, and fat accumulation23.
 One study found that mice on fasting protocols lived around 83 percent longer than their normal-eating rodent friends24.

 Fasting makes you less vulnerable to the stress of the environment